Getting Started

 Initializing the BarcodeReader is a two-step process: the configuration is passed to the constructor, then the initialize() method is called, which will request access to the camera.

+Barcode recognition starts once you call the start() method.
 To receive barcode detections in your app code, provide a callback using the detected property.
 The BarcodeReader will invoke this callback whenever barcodes are detected.

-Example: Initializing a BarcodeReader Instance
+Example: Initializing and Starting a BarcodeReader

 Camera Access